 Transparency of ownership structure and control

-We have developed proprietary metrics to score and monitor our universe of investible assets against these measures.
+We have developed over 25 proprietary metrics to score and monitor our universe of investible assets against these measures.

 Portfolio construction, rebalancing and trading

-Based on the scores generated by our model, we will invest in a concentrated, long-only, basket of the most promising assets within the eligible token universe.
-With rigorous investment research in collaboration with the academic advisors retained by Modular, we continually seek to identify assets with the most potential.
+Based on the scores generated by our model, we invest in a concentrated, long-only basket of the most promising assets within the eligible token universe.
+We continually seek to identify assets with the most potential through our rigorous investment research.

-Portfolio rebalancing will be conducted regularly and we will seek to add alpha in periods of market volatility with opportunistic trading.
+We conduct portfolio rebalancing regularly and we seek to add alpha in periods of market volatility with opportunistic trading.